 However you choose to do it, money and time you invest in learning how to sell and send cold emails for jobs will be some of the best time and money you can spend on your freelance business.

 I can almost guarantee it’ll be the top contributing factor to finding bigger, better freelance clients.

-If you want to take your game to the next level, use tools designed to help your freelance business such as Bonsai to manage everything from proposals and contracts to invoices and time tracking -- give it a try and sign up for your free trial today.
+If you want to take your game to the next level, use tools designed to help your freelance business such as Bonsai to manage everything from proposals, a performance contract to invoices and time tracking -- give it a try and sign up for your free trial today.